These FAQs are based on:

 If you're closing, partially closing, or moving your school online due to strikes, contact your LA as soon as you have made a decision.
 It will update its website with this information, and may have arrangements in place to inform services like school bus providers.

 It’s your responsibility to notify parents and carers.
 Do this as soon as possible, so they have time to make arrangements.

 See our guidance on emergency school closures for more information.
 Strikes aren't specifically covered in the DfE's guidance for emergency planning and response, but the section on staff shortages in our article can give you pointers for best practice.

 No, you aren't required to have a policy for industrial action.

-However, you should use the notice period before a strike to draw up contingency plans to minimise its impact.
-Make sure that all your staff can access these in advance, so they know what to expect and what action your school will take.
+However, use the notice period before a strike to draw up contingency plans to minimise its impact.
+Make sure all your staff can access these in advance, so they know what to expect and what action your school will take.

-Your local authority or trust may have a policy or procedure which you can use.
+Your LA or trust may have a policy or procedure which you can use.